Court pushed abortion back to the states. It isn’t staying there.

 But this simple pronouncement – in a country where people can cross state lines to get an abortion, or receive abortion pills through the mail – has led to a complicated, confusing reality, legal experts say.

-A dozen states have banned abortion, with some exceptions, while a similar number have expanded protections.
+A dozen states have banned abortion, with some exceptions, while even more have expanded protections, according to an analysis by the Guttmacher Institute.
 In many places, pregnant women and physicians alike say they are unclear about what’s allowed and when exceptions apply.
 Moreover, the rules keep changing as new lawsuits are litigated and state legislatures debate additional measures – including trying to enforce abortion restrictions across state lines, a prospect that has paralyzed some providers even in states where abortion is legal.

 Last week, the accessibility of a popular abortion pill was thrown into doubt by two conflicting federal court decisions in the space of a few hours – a dispute that will likely go to the U.S. Supreme Court.